 Alongside a long stretch of road with nothing but the sprawling landscape for miles, this art installation resembles a Prada store.
 In the window, shoes and handbags are displayed – but, of course, nothing is for sale.

 This is a popular spot for some selfie snapping, and it’s one of the essential things to do in Marfa.
-Note that it’s actually about 40 minutes from Marfa, in the small town of Valentine.
+Note that it’s actually a about 40-minute drive from Marfa, in the small town of Valentine.

 See the Marfa Mystery Lights

 Marfa has an aura of mystery.
 The wide, open spaces.
 The quiet nature of the town.

 And there’s nothing more mysterious than the Marfa Mystery Lights.
 When it’s dark, these lights often flash in the distance, causing people to wonder what they are.

 Some believe they’re just car headlights.
 Or maybe campfires burning.
 Others are sure they’re UFOs.

 You’ll need to go there for yourself to decide.

 Explore Marfa’s art scene